-3. Example: An online dating application asks users for information about their sexual orientation to provide a more targeted service.
+- 3. Example: An online dating application asks users for information about their sexual orientation to provide a more targeted service.
 The application's terms and conditions also tell users that the application will share the collected Personal Data with similar applications for advertising purposes.
 Consent is required because Personal Data revealing sexual orientation is Sensitive Data.
-Since users cannot accept the required terms and conditions without the opportunity to separately provide or withhold Consent for sharing with similar applications, the Consent is not freely given.

-D. Consent must be specific.

-- When Controllers request Consent to Process Personal Data for more than one unrelated or incompatible Processing purpose, Consumers must have the ability to separately Consent to each specific purpose. - 2.
+Since users cannot accept the required terms and conditions without the opportunity to separately provide or withhold Consent for sharing with similar applications, the Consent is not freely given. - D. Consent must be specific. - 1.
+When Controllers request Consent to Process Personal Data for more than one unrelated or incompatible Processing purpose, Consumers must have the ability to separately Consent to each specific purpose. - a.
+Controllers may present Consent to Process Personal Data for multiple related or similar Processing purposes with a single Consent option as long there is also an option for more granular Consent. - 2.
 Consent to Process Personal Data for one purpose does not constitute valid Consent to Process Personal Data for other purposes. - 3.
 Consent to Sell or share Sensitive Data or Personal Data with certain parties does not constitute valid Consent to Sell or share Sensitive Data or Personal Data, when required, with other parties. - 4.
 Example: A cosmetic retailer asks a customer for Consent to use Sensitive Data revealing the customer's racial origin in order to provide targeted offers to the customer and to share the customer's racial origin information with commercial partners.
 This Consent is not specific as there is no opportunity to provide separate Consent for the two separate Processing purposes.
 Therefore, Consent in this example would not be valid. - 5.
 Example: In the example above, the Controller requests Consent only to share Sensitive Data revealing the customer's racial origin with commercial partners.
 The Controller lists "Fashion Co. #1" and "Make Up Co. #1" as commercial partners who will receive Sensitive Data.
 Consent would be deemed valid for only these two Third Parties because their identity was provided to the Consumer at the time that his or her Consent was collected.
 Consent would not be deemed valid for sharing with another Third Party whose identity has not been provided.